ACCT-200 Financial Accounting

 On-the-job supervised experience in a corporate or nonprofit organization.
 Prerequisites: Permission of internship coordinator and acceptance by organization.

 This semester-long course serves as a capstone experience for information systems majors, as well as business students whose primary emphasis is information systems.
 Students will engage in projects that can benefit a university or community group.
-These projects will change each year based on requests and arrangements made through the faculty in the Department of Accounting and Information Systems.
+These projects will change each year based on requests and arrangements made through the faculty in the Department of Management.
 The projects largely will focus the students on the development of database solutions to solve business-related problems.
 Prerequisites: INFS-271 and senior standing.

 PRDV-100 Using Computers